Karnruethai Tassabut

-Karnruethai Tassabut (กานต์ฤทัย ทัศบุตร) is a Thai beauty pageant titleholder, model and influencer.
-She was crowned the inaugural runner-up titleholder of Miss Cosmo 2024 held in Ho Chi Minh City, Vietnam on October 5, 2024.
-She also won the title of 2nd Runner-up at Miss Universe Thailand 2024 and Top 20 Miss Grand Thailand 2023.
+Karnruethai Tassabut (กานต์ฤทัย ทัศบุตร) is a Thai beauty pageant contestant, who was the first Thai woman to be runner-up at Miss Cosmo 2024.
+She was second runner-up at Miss Universe Thailand 2024.

 Early life

-Karnruethai Tassabut was born and raised in Ubon Ratchathani, Thailand.
-She worked as a beauty consultant and cabin crew member for a Middle Eastern airline for 4 years.
+Karnruethai Tassabut, also known as Mook, was born in 24 April 1995 in Ubon Ratchathani, Thailand.

 She graduated from the Faculty of Arts at Silpakorn University.
+She has previously worked as a model, bilingual MC (Thai and English), beauty consultant, and flight crew member for a Middle Eastern airline for four years.